 As it works with CyanogenMod in any case, the goal should be to fix it in Replicant, but it would still be interesting to figure out what permanent change the stock rom did that made it work.
 Maybe Paul has an idea.

-#5 Updated by la belette 11 months ago
+#5 Updated by la belette about 1 year ago

 Thanks for the update and your research.

 It is very strange as I also have two i9300 and it was difficult to figure out the issue.
 The thing I discovered is that calling a particular number will always work or always failed (metalic sound).

 For new Replicant adopter it could be a blocking point as it is a vital function which is not not working properly and this will be more and more common that SP activate voice over LTE.